ykavalenka-futura/FENG-sprite-generator/readme.md

-## Futura Engeniering sprite generator
+## Futura Engineering sprite generator

 ### How to use: